 Don’t Forget the Users

 Adopt good business practices such as app vetting, deploying encryption, and Mobile Device Management.
-Provide guidance to your staff so that they know the basic cyber-hygiene for cellphone usage.
+Provide guidance to your staff so that they know the basic cyber-hygiene for phone usage.
 Tell your employees to:

 - Use strong PINs, passwords, or fingerprint recognition.